spanners/dissertation/dissertation/diss.markdown

 #### Mention the ways in which the study is flawed:

 1. Self-reported expertise
-2. Self-reported task completion
+1. Self-reported task completion
-3. No way to be sure which error log pertains to which compile
+1. No way to be sure which error log pertains to which compile
 1. Unique participant ID per Surveymonkey
-2. Surveymonkey has taken my data hostage
+1. Surveymonkey has taken my data hostage
-3. window dimensions?!
+1. window dimensions?!
-4. Syntax reference 404
+1. Syntax reference 404
-6. I did not capture their code solution, so relied on trust
+1. I did not capture window resizing

+Not capturing window resizing is problematic -- participant 15 (See
+\ref{fig:visualise-15-overlay}) very likely had a much shorter window height than I have used here.
+I suspect this is the case because of the cluster of mouse clicks in the same range of the $x$ axis as the Compile button, but much futher up in the $y$ axis, but I have no way to be sure as I did not log window dimensions.

 #### Results